mediapeers/ansible-role-thumbor/README.md

 ## Requirements
 This roles is build for Ubuntu server 14.04 but also might work on other Debian based distros.
-Also you need an AWS S3 bucket setup and the instance this runs on should assume an IAM role (or user credentials in .aws/) to make the AWS plugin work (which uses boto to connect to S3).
+Also you need an AWS S3 bucket setup and the instance this runs on should assume an IAM role (or user credentials in .aws/) to make the
+[AWS plugin](https://github.com/thumbor-community/aws) work (which uses [Boto](https://boto3.readthedocs.org/en/latest/guide/quickstart.html#configuration) to connect to S3).

 ## Role Variables
 This is the list of role variables with their default values: